pythonraster/rastereasy/joos_paper/paper.md

 The package is designed for researchers and practitioners in remote sensing who need efficient tools for image preprocessing and analysis.
 It integrates seamlessly with `rasterio` and `numpy`, making it compatible with existing geospatial workflows.

 # Example of use
-In rastereasy, the core class of the library is **GeoImage**.
+In rastereasy, the core class of the library is **Geoimage**.
 This class allows users to manipulate a satellite image as a `numpy` array while preserving essential geospatial information, such as georeferencing, spectral bands, and projection system.
 This makes it easy to perform calculations on the data while maintaining its spatial consistency.

 For example, applying a simple transformation, extracting spectral bands, performing operations or modifying an image is straightforward:
 Here's a quick example of what you can do with rastereasy: